eq19/feed/_drafts/identition_zone.md

 # Identition Zones (37-102)

+Identition is defined for a complex operation by extending one of the definitions of the exponential function from real exponents to complex exponents.

 {% include list.liquid all=true %}

 This identition zones stands as one of the solution to deal with the residual primes that is occured in the exponentation zones to become compactifiable within _[the base unit](https://www.eq19.com/addition/#addition-zones-1-18)_.